nordic-institute/X-Road/doc/Manuals/ug-cp_x-road_v6_configuration_proxy_manual.md

 The installation is successful if the 'xroad-signer' service is started, the 'xroad-confproxy' cron job is added, and the configuration proxy management utilities are available from the command line.

-* Check from the command line that the 'xroad-signer' service is in the running state (example output follows):
+* Check from the command line that the 'xroad-signer' service is in the running state (example output follows).
+Notice that it is normal for the xroad-confclient to be in `stopped` state on the configuration proxy since it operates in one-shot mode.

   * Ubuntu 14.04
     ```bash
     sudo initctl list | grep "^xroad-"

+    xroad-confclient stop/waiting
     xroad-signer start/running, process 19393
     ```
   * Ubuntu 18.04